Wesley-Nunes/image-compressor-app/README.md

 Follow these steps to compress an image:

-Click the "Upload Image" button (supports jpg, png, gif, WebP; maximum file size: 10MB).
+1. Click on the **"Upload Image"** button.
-Click on "Compress Image."
+2. Select the image you want to compress (supports jpg, png, gif, WebP; maximum file size: 10MB).
-Wait for the compression process to complete.
+3. _Wait for the compression process to complete._
-Choose the location to save the compressed image.
+4. Choose the location to save the compressed image.

 ## <a name="project-structure"></a>Project Structure